arthuryip723/ruby_chess/README.md

   * You may need to install gem colorize by typing `gem install colorize`
   * Run the following command: `ruby game.rb`

+### Features:
+  * You can choose two-man mode or computer mode
+  * Some AI strategies implemented

 ### ToDos:
   * Promotion
   * Castling